 Because it offers many benefits as well as many mind-altering properties, some people absolutely love Delta 9 THC, while others find it scary and unappealing.
 No matter how you feel about Delta 9 THC, there’s no doubt that it has a profound impact on the mind and body.

 In the United States, hemp-derived products can contain a maximum of .3% Delta 9 THC (a very small amount) to comply with federal law.

 Delta 8 THC (∆8 THC)

 Delta 8 THC is not as well-known as Delta 9, despite being discovered nearly 50 years ago.
 One reason Delta 8 may not receive much attention is that it naturally makes up less than 1% of the cannabis plant, making it difficult to yield high amounts of it.
 Delta 8 is something called a double bond isomer of Delta 9.
 An isomer is a compound that contains the same number of elements and atoms, but is structurally different in how the elements are arranged.
 This may sound like a small difference, but it is actually quite substantial.
-While Delta 9 is known for its high psychoactive consequences, Delta 8 is estimated to be half as psychoactive, leaving room for the compound’s benefits to shine over its mind-altering sibling, Delta 9.
+While Delta 9 is known for its high psychoactive consequences, D-8 THC is estimated to be half as psychoactive, leaving room for the compound’s benefits to shine over its mind-altering sibling, Delta 9.